Northbrook Sports Center — Figure Skating

 Call ahead to check on ice availability as many of our after school sessions have already filled after our preregistration process.
 For more information, call 847·291·2993.

 The Northbrook Sports Center is offering a new summer program for skaters in FS 1 and above who are interested in specialized training to help develop their skating skills.
 Participants will experience 90 minutes of freestyle ice, 1 on-ice class and 3 off-ice specialty classes.
 A program shirt and yoga mat are included in the fee.
 Bring a sack lunch, gym shoes and a water bottle every day.
 Instructors may include: Agata Czyzewski, Katherine Hill, Deanna Joyce, Julie Learner, Valeria Masarsky, Beth Puzes and Stephanie Viggiano.

 Northbrook Competitive Figure Skating Team (NCFST)

-Skaters who are at least six years old and at the Pre-Alpha level and higher are welcome to join.
-Supervised practice ice is available on Friday evenings from September through April.
+Skaters who are at least 6 years old and at the Pre-Alpha level or higher are welcome to join.
+Supervised Friday afternoon ice times are divided by skater level.

 Teams Elite Synchronized Skating

 Teams Elite was formed in 1999 to bring the team concept to a sport that had focused on singles and pairs and to expand the opportunity for young people to participate in figure skating.
 Being part of the Northbrook Teams Elite, ISI National Champions from 2008-2013, is a great way to meet other skaters and participate in a competitive activity while bonding with team members, on and off the ice.

 The Teams Elite skaters competed in the 2013 ISI Synchronized Skating Championships in Blaine, Minnesota, and all four teams won first place in their divisions.
 The teams are: Jr. Youth Formation, Youth Advanced Formation, Youth Skating and Senior Youth Skating.
 Each team was undefeated during the 2012-2013 competitive season.